Beth Keller: International career

 Keller played for the US Women's National Team (USWNT) in 1998 and 1999.
 She played with the US U-21 Team and won the 1999 Nordic Cup in Iceland.

 She earned her first and only cap for the senior United States women's national team on February 24, 1999, in a friendly against Finland.
 She scored in that match, becoming one of the few players to score in their only international appearance.

 Professional career

 She played for the Chicago Cobras and was invited to the inaugural Women's United Soccer Association combine.
 She was drafted to the Philadelphia Charge and later played for the Carolina Courage.

 Personal life

 Keller majored in political science and history at Clemson University.

 She received her Master of Public Administration with focus in Nonprofit Management from the University of Utah.

-Keller lives in Washington D.C. and works at a think tank.
-Previously she lived in Atlanta and was a supporter of Major League Soccer club Atlanta United.
+Keller lives in Oklahoma City, Oklahoma and works at a global movement to end child hunger.
+Previously she lived in Washington D.C. working at a think tank, and also lived in Atlanta, Georgia where she was a supporter of Major League Soccer club Atlanta United.